Remitly Announces May 2024 Investor Conference Participation

 Time: 4:30 p.m.
 Eastern Time / 1:30 p.m.
 Pacific Time

-The presentations will be webcast live from Remitly’s investor relations website at https://ir.remitly.com/.
+The J.P.
+Morgan presentation will be webcast live from Remitly’s investor relations website at https://ir.remitly.com/.
 After the presentation, a replay of the events will be available on the investor relations website.

 About Remitly